HarshitNTiwari/Portfolio-Optimizer/README.md

 ![Sharp-portfolio-gif](https://github.com/HarshitNTiwari/Portfolio-Optimizer/blob/main/Sharp-portfolio-gif.gif?raw=true)

 ## About the project :page_facing_up:
-This project is a Web application that uses Harry Markowitz's [Portfolio Optimization model](https://en.wikipedia.org/wiki/Markowitz_model) to generate optimal portfolios[^1].
+This project is a Web application that uses Harry Markowitz's Nobel-Prize winning [Portfolio Optimization model](https://en.wikipedia.org/wiki/Markowitz_model) to generate optimal portfolios[^1].
 The user can enter the tickers of the companies they wish to invest in, and the tool will generate an optimal portfolio; it'll show you what percentage of your total capital you should invest in which company.

 Some of the **key features** are: